stipefrkovic/identity-document-classification-trainer/README.md

 ## EfficientNet

 EfficientNet is an efficient and accurate family of deep learning models used for image classification tasks.
-It requires it's training dataset to be provided in an image dataset format.
+The implementation we are using requires the training dataset to be provided in a Keras image dataset format.
 This means that the images should be split into subdirectories based on their classes.
-In this case, the directory structure should look like the following:
+In our case, the directory structure should look like the following:

 ```bash
 ├───driving_license